jaumard/trailpack-passport/README.md

     }
 ```

+### Routes prefix
+By default auth routes doesn't have prefix, but if you use `trailpack-footprints` it automatically use footprints prefix to match your API.
+You can change this prefix by setting `config.passport.prefix`.

 ### Log/Register users with third party providers
 You can register or log users with third party strategies by redirect the user to :
 ```